Why Trump's words -- and omissions -- matter

 Vice President Mike Pence and other White House officials defending Trump over his reaction to the Charlottesville incident and his comments on North Korea, as well as surprising remarks about a "military option" in Venezuela on Friday, had a common problem.

-They were called upon to explain, defend, and often reshape the President's remarks after his rhetoric had crossed conventional lines.
+They were called upon to explain, defend and often reshape the President's remarks after his rhetoric had crossed conventional lines.

 Pence came to the President's defense during a news conference in Colombia on Sunday night, but was far more specific than his boss was the day before.

-"We have no tolerance for hate and violence from white supremacists, neo-Nazis or the KKK", Pence said, calling them "dangerous fringe groups."
+"We have no tolerance for hate and violence from white supremacists, neo-Nazis or the KKK," Pence said, calling them "dangerous fringe groups."

-But Pence also came back to a familiar target, the media, blaming news coverage for criticism of his boss.
+But Pence also came back to a familiar target -- the media -- blaming news coverage for criticism of his boss.
 "I will say I take issue with the fact that many in the national media spent more time criticizing the President's words than they did criticizing those who perpetrated the violence to begin with," Pence said.

 Power of the presidential pulpit

-The power of presidents is limited, by the Constitution and political circumstances.
+The power of presidents is limited by the Constitution and political circumstances.
 But at times of national tragedy and political extremes, the presidency takes on ceremonial and pastoral dimensions, as the occupant of the Oval Office typically channels, and shapes, public emotion.

-In such cases, presidential rhetoric can be a weapon, or a salve.
+In such cases, presidential rhetoric can be a weapon or a salve.
 Sometimes presidents have summoned national resolve, like Franklin Roosevelt after Pearl Harbor or George W. Bush after the horror of September 11, 2001.

 At other times, presidents have reached for poetry to comfort the country's hurting soul, like Ronald Reagan after the space shuttle Challenger disaster in 1986 or Bill Clinton after the Oklahoma City bombing in 1995.